 Here are some excerpts from my current writing project: Tales of Magic and Synchronicity… Stories about Tarot Card and Astrology Readings

-Once when I was working at a radio station, I had to meet with the owner of a night club.
+Once when I was the marketing director at a radio station, I had an appointment to meet with the owner of a night club.
 He had told me on the phone how to find his office.
 It was in the very back of the club which was in a renovated train depot.

 It was quite dark and cavernous inside the depot.
 It had that feeling of a place that only comes alive at night.
 I walked through the dim light and knocked on his office door.